gabrie30/ghorg/README.md

 1. Onboarding new team members (cloning all team repos)
 1. Performing Audits

-> When running ghorg a second time on the same org/user, all local changes in the cloned directory by default will be overwritten by what's on GitHub.
-If you want to work out of this directory, make sure you either rename the directory or set the `--no-clean` flag on all future clones to prevent losing your changes.
+> Ghorg performs two actions.
+One, will clone a repo if it doesn't exist locally.
+Two, if it does exist locally it will do a git pull and git clean.
+So when running ghorg a second time on the same org/user, all local changes in the cloned directory by default will be overwritten by what's on GitHub.
+If you want to work out of this directory, make sure you either rename the directory or set the `--no-clean` flag on all future clones to prevent losing your changes locally.

 <p align="center">
   <img width="648" alt="ghorg cli example" src="https://user-images.githubusercontent.com/1512282/63229247-5459f880-c1b3-11e9-9e5d-d20723046946.png">